-- Open the QuickTime by hitting the CPU option from the computer tab that you can see on the bottom part.
+- Open QuickTime by hitting the CPU option from the computer tab you can see at the bottom.

 - Then, click "X" in the upper left window of the app's interface.
 Once done, it will stop your QuickTime Player application.

 QuickTime Alternative to Record Screen on Mac

 Best For: It's a top-rated tool perfect for recording and creating tutorials and demos due to its intensive recording and annotation features.

 Price: Premium subscription costs $42.95 (Personal) for two PCs with lifetime support and upgrades.

 For its powerful and dependable features, Acethinker Screen Grabber Premium is regarded as one of Mac's best screen recording software.
 This tool includes elaborative and functional annotation functions, ideal for creating instructional videos and demos.
 With Screen Grabber, you can include forms, lines, and arrows that are useful for emphasizing a particular part of your video.
 Furthermore, this fantastic program can export video in various formats such as MP4, WMV, and many more.
 This program can also preserve films at up to 60 frames per second, making it an ideal tool for capturing video gameplay and difficult-to-obtain recordings.
 Last but not least, this program enables users to record screen films with system sound or enter commentary voice lines during recording by enabling the audio from the microphone.